What is Title IX?

 The Title IX Coordinator is the University official responsible for ensuring that Ohio University complies with Title IX, including responding to and investigating all complaints of gender discrimination (including sexual harassment and sexual violence) at Ohio University.

-Office of Equity and Civil Rights Compliance
+University Equity and Civil Rights Compliance

 What is sexual misconduct?